aptech/docs/docs/CR-glm.rst

     //Call glm function with three necessary inputs and two optional inputs call glm(y, x, "normal", label, categoryIdx);

-vnames is a string array containing all of the variable names from "credit.dat" returned from the getHeaders function. label contains only the variable names used in the regression.
-The first element must be the label of dependent variable, followed by the labels for the independent variables corresponding to the order in the x matrix.
+*vnames* is a string array containing all of the variable names from ``credit.dat`` returned from the :func:`getHeaders` function. *label* contains only the variable names used in the regression.
+The first element must be the label of the dependent variable, followed by the labels for the independent variables corresponding to the order in the *x* matrix.
-"Gender" and "Married" are categorical variables.
-The glm choose the smallest number(1) as the base category in each categorical variable.
+:code:`"Gender"` and :code:`"Married"` are categorical variables.
+The glm chooses the smallest number(1) as the base category in each categorical variable.
 The following shows the output:

 ::